Discover folk - the CRM for people-powered businesses

 1. Import your data in your new CRM

-Transitioning to a new CRM involves migrating your existing data.
-Start by exporting your data as a CSV file from your current CRM.
-This ensures that no valuable information is lost during the transition.
+Transitioning your healthcare team of 20-50 people to a new CRM involves migrating existing patient data.
+Start by exporting your data as a CSV file from your current system.
+This ensures that no valuable patient information is lost during the transition and your entire team can access historical care data.

 2. Create your first pipeline